University of Sheffield

 - Related technology developments which might be in image analysis, informatics, data standards etc…

-For more information and to register, visit the meeting Eventbrite page.
+To register, visit the meeting Eventbrite page.

 Phenotyping for photosynthesis and productivity